sandblizzard/relayer/README.md

 - [x] Use structs from Bounty program
 - [ ] Implement PR flow
 - [x] Implement account verification
+- [ ] Integrate with bounty program
-- [ ] Write Bounty
+- [ ] Deploy executable with terraform or pulumi
-- [ ] Implement JPEG module for creation of new NFT JPEGS
+- [ ] (Implement JPEG module for creation of new NFT JPEGS)